bogdando/traas/README.md

 directly upon your inventory.
 The placeholder script, what is invoked by the Heat SoftwareDeployment, is located under the `scripts/traas-oooq.sh` path.

+> **note**
+>
-Note, provisioning of networks and routers, and basically calling the very deployment steps, like running your ansible-playbooks for OpenStack, have yet to be automated and remain manual steps.
-You may want to use the placeholder script `scripts/traas-oooq.sh` to host them there.
+> provisioning of networks and routers, and basically calling the very
+> deployment steps, like running your ansible-playbooks for OpenStack, have yet
+> to be automated and remain manual steps.
+You may want to use the placeholder
+> script `scripts/traas-oooq.sh` to host them there.

 The Heat templates are used to bring up an environment on top of existing Neutron networks and routers of the host OpenStack cloud, like RDO cloud.
 It